Having attended many conferences we felt there was a huge gap in the needs of women in medicine.

 Kate qualified from Guy’s & St Thomas’ Medical School, London in 1995.
 She has pursued a career in anaesthesia during which she had a research & clinical lecturer’s post at Royal Perth Hospital, Western Australia.
 In 2005 she took up a consultant post at Tunbridge Wells Hospital, where she met Helen.
 They have both been involved in medical education, running a regional exam course for Primary FRCA, as College Tutors and more recently they have been appointed by the Royal College of Anaesthetists as FRCA examiners.
 In addition Kate is a Lead Clinical Supervisor in the new Kent & Medway Medical School.
 Kate is a general DGH anaesthetist with an interest in high risk orthopaedic surgery, paediatric ENT surgery & pre operative assessment clinics involving optimisation of patients embarking on surgery.

 Having become disillusioned with seemingly stale, silo based conferences in uninspiring venues Kate & Helen decided to start WIMIN.
 Initially, due to a shared love of skiing, a winter meeting was launched.
 This has been highly successful with women in medicine from a wide range of specialities delivering an excellent program.
-The summer meeting promises to be just as diverse & exciting & Kate & Helen are delighted to welcome Louise & Rebecca onto their executive board.
+The summer meeting promises to be just as diverse & exciting.
 Kate hopes that WIMIN will continue to provide progressive meetings where women in medicine can not only share their knowledge but also by providing a safe space, allow difficult topics affecting their profession such as mental health challenges & sexual discrimination to be addressed.

 Helen went to Bristol Medical School and qualified in 1992.
 She trained initially as a paediatrician in Bristol which is where she found that anaesthesia was where her interests lay whilst working in PICU.
 She trained in anaesthesia in the South West of England and did one year at GOSH for advanced training in paediatric anaesthesia.
 She has worked as a Consultant Anaesthetist since 2003 and has a special interest in paediatric anaesthesia - mainly high risk orthopaedics and ENT.
 She also has sub speciality interests in adult orthopaedic surgery and bariatric surgery.